Actively Recruiting

 - Unable to walk independently

-- Occlusions extending distal to ankle joint space
+- Occlusions extending below ankle joint

 - Prior stents or bypass surgery in target vessels